-Every semester, over 54,000 students enroll in our credit and non-credit courses across the district.
+Every semester, over 53,000 students enroll in our credit and non-credit courses across the district.
 They come to fulfill a wide range of goals.
 Those who access our Continuing Education programs strive to learn English as a Second Language, to obtain their high school diplomas, to earn career technical certificates, to bridge to our credit programs, and more.
 The students in our credit programs enroll to earn degrees and certificates to prepare for in-demand fields, to be ready for college transfer, or to improve their job prospects by gaining a needed skill.

-Your Board of Trustees considers it a privilege and honor to support Rancho Santiago Community College District's excellent programs and services.
 We appreciate the outstanding dedication of all RSCCD employees and are thankful for the support and friendship of our alumni and the community-at-large.